TEAMNASIM/HelloWorld/README.md

-# helloworld
+# Hello world!
-This is a begginer's project to github. bear with me
+This is a Web App that predicts Room Occupancy.
+I used Streamlit, Machine learning models, and python for buidling this app.
+Feel free to install and provide suggestions!